com-lihaoyi/upickle/readme.md

 - Nulls
 - Reflective reading and writing
 - Read/writing of untyped values e.g. `Any`
+- Generic sealed hierarchies
 - Read/writing arbitrarily shaped objects

 Most of these limitations are inherent in the fact that ScalaJS does not support reflection, and are unlikely to ever go away.
+In general, uPickle is designed to serialize statically-typed, tree-shaped, immutable data structures.
+Anything more complex is out of scope.

-uPickle is also a young project, and macro API in particular is filled with edge-cases
+uPickle is also a young project, and macro API in particular is filled with edge-cases, so there are probably other limitations not listed here

 Why uPickle
 ===========